UPPMAX/linux-command-line-201/docs/sessions/awk/README.md

     ```

     In English: from a list of files (in long format),
-    show the 5th and 9th columns.
+    show the fifth and ninth columns.

 ---

 ### Exercise 1.3: how `awk` deals with missing columns

-The command shows the 5th and 9th columns of a list of files (in long format).
+The command shows the fifth and ninth columns of a list of files (in long format).
-How does `awk` deal with lines that do not have a 5th and/or 9th column?
+How does `awk` deal with lines that do not have a fifth and/or ninth column?

 ??? tip "Answer"